 As the largest purchasers of conventional mortgage loans, and therefore the main beneficiaries of private mortgage insurance, the GSEs impose eligibility requirements that private mortgage insurers must satisfy in order to be approved to insure loans purchased by the GSEs.
 The PMIERs aim to ensure that approved insurers will possess the financial and operational capacity to serve as strong counterparties to the GSEs throughout various market conditions.
 The PMIERs are comprehensive, covering virtually all aspects of the business and operations of a private mortgage insurer of GSE loans, including internal risk management and quality controls, the relationship between the GSEs and the approved insurer and the approved insurer's financial condition.
-The PMIERs contain extensive requirements related to the conduct and operations of our mortgage insurance business, including operational requirements in areas such as claim processing, loss mitigation, document retention, underwriting, quality control, reporting and monitoring, among others.
+The PMIERs contain extensive requirements related to the conduct and operations of our Mortgage Insurance business, including operational requirements in areas such as claim processing, loss mitigation, document retention, underwriting, quality control, reporting and monitoring, among others.
 Radian Guaranty currently is an approved mortgage insurer under the PMIERs.
 The GSEs have significant discretion under the PMIERs, which they may amend at any time.
-The most recent large-scale revisions to the PMIERs became effective on March 31, 2019, and the GSEs frequently evaluate the PMIERs for interim changes to address various specific matters.
-We expect the GSEs to continue to update the PMIERs in the future as they may deem necessary.
+As discussed below, the GSEs issued updates to the PMIERs in August 2024 and we expect the GSEs to continue to update the PMIERs in the future as they may deem necessary.